lulco/phoenix/README.md

 - `create` - create migration
 - `migrate` - run migrations
 - `rollback` - rollback migrations
-- `cleanup` - cleanup - rollback all migrations and delete log table
+- `cleanup` - rollback all migrations and delete log table

 You can run each command with `--help` option to get more information about it.